Chikyū

 Chikyū (ちきゅう) is a Japanese scientific drilling ship built for the Integrated Ocean Drilling Program (IODP).
 The vessel is designed to ultimately drill 7 km beneath the seabed, where the Earth's crust is much thinner, and into the Earth's mantle, deeper than any other hole drilled in the ocean thus far.

 While the planned depth of the hole is significantly less than the Russian Kola Superdeep Borehole (which reached 12 km depth on land), the scientific results are expected to be much more interesting since the regions targeted by Chikyū include some of the most seismically active regions of the world.
 Other deep holes have been drilled by the drill ship JOIDES Resolution during the Deep Sea Drilling Project and the Ocean Drilling Program.

 Operation

 The Japanese part of the IODP program is called Chikyū Hakken (地球発見, Chikyū Hakken), Japanese for "Earth Discovery".
 Chikyū is operated by the Centre for Deep Earth Research (CDEX), a subdivision of the Japan Agency for Marine-Earth Science and Technology (JAMSTEC).
 JAMSTEC also operates the DSV Shinkai, Earth Simulator supercomputer and other marine scientific research projects.
 CDEX is responsible for the services to support activities including on-board staffing, data management for core samples and logging; implements engineering site surveys; and conducts engineering developments.
 CDEX contracts with the Mantle Quest Japan Company for the navigation of the ship.

 The Chikyū Hakken program is part of an international scientific collaborative effort with scientists from the United States, ECORD, a consortium consisting of several European countries and Canada, China, South Korea, Australia and New Zealand (ANZIC), and India.

+In January 2026, Chikyū was deployed near Minamitorishima island in Japan's Pacific exclusive economic zone to conduct the first trial extraction of rare earth-rich mud from approximately 6,000 metres below the sea surface, according to the Japan Agency for Marine-Earth Science and Technology (JAMSTEC).
+The three-week mission concluded on 14 February 2026 and targeted approximately 35 tonnes of seabed mud, each tonne estimated to contain around two kilograms of rare earth elements.
+The mission was part of Japan's Strategic Innovation Promotion Program and aimed at reducing Japan's reliance on Chinese rare earth imports, according to The Japan Times.